 The robot would use the exact same applications to get the task done, but would finish much more quickly, its speed being limited only by the speed of the various applications it would use.
 The financial services industry in particular contains a large amount of roles built around data entry and repetitive tasks.
 Robots, provided they are trained properly, can take care of these tasks for any department.

 Robots cost around $15K annually per unit, with an initial implementation cost of $40K–$50K per robot.
 That’s a lot of money in start-up costs, but companies typically see 40–100% ROI within 3–8 months.
 The annual cost of running a robot to help with automation is nothing compared the cost of paying someone to do the same tasks much less efficiently.
-RPA can and will help financial services institutions increase efficiency and eliminate wasted time, particularly when it comes to tedious, easily repeatable tasks.
+Robotic process automation can and will help financial services institutions increase efficiency and eliminate wasted time, particularly when it comes to tedious, easily repeatable tasks.

 As of the end of 2017, 11% of financial services institutions viewed themselves as having adopted RPA widely across their organization.
 The improvements seen in robots as well as an improvement in the knowledge about RPA and its potential use cases will drive an upswing in adoption and deployment in 2019, and continue over the next few years.